Mines Asian Community Alliance (MACA)

 Mission Statement

-Founded in November 2021, the mission of Mines Asian Community Alliance (MACA) is to proactively help cultivate participant success through raising cultural awareness, community building, and the celebration of achievements, with a focus on Asian faculty and staff, including professors, teaching professors, and postdocs, as well as classified employees.
+Founded in November 2021, the mission of Mines Asian Community Alliance (MACA) is to proactively help cultivate participant success through raising cultural awareness, community building, and the celebration of achievements, with a focus on Asian faculty and staff.

 We aim to generate awareness of the Asian identity by attracting and retaining the best faculty and staff, building reverence through our contributions, and supporting the Colorado School of Mines in its commitment to achieving a culture of inclusion and equality.